Install the hardware

 - Remove the dust caps from the transceiver and cable.

-- Insert the LC connector on one end of the fiber optic cable into the appropriate port on the front panel of the appliance.
+- Insert the LC connector on the fiber optic cable into the appropriate port on the front panel of the appliance.

 - Insert the connector on the other end into the target device, such as a router or switch.